Recent Advances in Multimodal Affective Computing: An NLP Perspective: Conclusion

 \section{Conclusion}

-Multimodal Affective Computing has emerged as a crucial research direction in artificial intelligence with significant progress in understanding and interpreting emotions.
-This survey provides a comprehensive overview of the diverse tasks associated with multimodal affective computing, covering its research background, definitions, related work, technical approaches, benchmark dataset, and evaluation metrics.
-We group multimodal affective computing across MSA, MERC, MABSA and MMER tasks into four categories: multi-task learning, pre-trained modal, enhanced knowledge and context information.
-Additionally, we summarize the consistency and differences among various affective computing tasks.
-Also, we report the inherent challenges in multimodal sentiment analysis and explore potential directions for future research and development.
+Multimodal affective computing has become a pivotal research area in artificial intelligence, achieving significant advances in emotion understanding and interpretation.
+This survey presents a comprehensive overview of its associated tasks, including research background, definitions, related work, technical approaches, benchmark datasets, and evaluation metrics.
+We categorize multimodal affective computing across MSA, MERC, MABSA, and MMER tasks into four main directions: multi-task learning, pre-trained modalities, knowledge enhancement, and context modeling.
+Furthermore, we analyze the consistencies and differences among these tasks, highlight the inherent challenges in multimodal sentiment analysis, and discuss promising directions for future research.